jguida941/ci-hub-orchestrator/docs/development/architecture/ARCHITECTURE_PLAN.md

 ```
 # Root repo files that move to hub-release:
+# Some of these are in _quarantine currently
+# We are currently in new hub-release repo
+# We will have to copy these from quarntee or other CI-CD-HUB repo

 ci-cd-hub/tools/                    # → hub-release/cihub/tools/
 ci-cd-hub/scripts/                  # → hub-release/cihub/ (various)
 ci-cd-hub/ingest/                   # → hub-release/cihub/ingestion/